GeorgeG518/MTSU-CSCI-4600-Summer-2022/README.md

 * Use cases for all of these

-### Module Four: Other Useful Stuff (July 14th-July 31st)
+### Module Four: Julia(July 14th-July 31st)
-This module is still a bit in the air...
-* I will be learning Julia
+I ended up learning Julia in this module.
+It is a numerically minded language that is in a position to be a new workhorse in the scientific community.